garyconstable/pySpider/README.md

 # pySpider

-I am writing a python web crawler / spider, the app is given a seed url then scrapes links from all pages it finds.
+Python web crawler / spider - the app is given a seed url then scrapes links from all pages it finds.

 #### Current features
 + worker threads all creawling at the same time